ferthelet/phase-0-the-dom-dev-tools/README.md

 ## Learning Goals

-- Demonstrate viewing the DOM through Chrome DevTools.
+- Demonstrate viewing the DOM through Chrome DevTools
 - Select an element with Chrome DevTools
 - Delete an element with Chrome DevTools
 - Demonstrate that the source is not changed when the DOM is